istio/istio.io/content/en/news/security/istio-security-2023-003/index.md

 ## Am I Impacted?

-If you accept HTTP/2 traffic from untrusted sources, which applies to most users.
+You are impacted If you accept HTTP/2 traffic from untrusted sources, which applies to most users.
 This especially applies if you use a Gateway exposed on the public internet.